Book Tour and Activities on the Go!

-There are different sites in Andaman for scuba diving.
+There are famous spots in Andaman for scuba diving.
 Havelock Island is the best place.

 Lighthouse- Best for night diving, it is best for night diving for PADI/SSI certified divers.
 One can come across hard and soft corals, along with interesting water beings like Humpback Parrotfish, Octopus, Fusiliers, and other underwater marines.

 Mac Point- This is famous to spot Dugongs and rugged hard corals which actually add on to the beauty.

 Barracuda City- An unexplored destination for scuba diving in Andaman.
 Swim with the turtles, and explore the deep secrets of marine wonderland.
 Bala Reef, Little Andaman Island: This is the perfect spot to witness varied kinds of corals, of different hues.
 It indeed is much like picture-perfect down under.